react-navigation/react-navigation.github.io/versioned_docs/version-6.x/getting-started.md

 #### Alternative approach

 The above fix removes all state from the app which for some products might not be the best behaviour.
-To work around this you can turn off react-native-screens for Android speicifcally using the code below
+To work around this you can turn off react-native-screens for Android only using the code below

 ```js
 enableScreens(Platform.select({ android: false, ios: true })